Moesif/moesif-rack/README.md

 ```

-For details for the spec of event model, please see the [moesifapi-ruby git](https://github.com/Moesif/moesifapi-ruby)
+For details for the spec of event model, please see the [moesifapi-ruby](https://github.com/Moesif/moesifapi-ruby)

 #### __`skip`__